manishalal145/SQLAlchemyChallenge/README.md

 ![surfs-up.png](Images/surfs-up.png)

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.

 ## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+To begin, used Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database.
+All of the following analysis completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.
+* Choose a start date and end date for the trip.
+Made sure that the vacation range is approximately 3-15 days total.

-* Used SQLAlchemy `create_engine` to connect to our sqlite database.
+* Used SQLAlchemy `create_engine` to connect to the sqlite database.

-* Used SQLAlchemy `automap_base()` to reflect our tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* Used SQLAlchemy `automap_base()` to reflect the tables into classes and saved a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis